EmadYaY/EmadYaY/ReadMe.md

 ✨ 7.
 Top Student of the Purple Team's specialized course.

 ✨ 8.
-Top CVE Reacher and User 50 world Rank of WordPress Security by Over 60 Registered CVEs.
+Top CVE Researcher and Under 50 world Rank of WordPress Security by Over 60 Registered CVEs.

 ✨ 9.
 Top Student of the Web Penetration Course (92/100).